≡ Menu

 • Normal kidney function (GFR >90)

-• Stable function over years
+• Stable function over the years

 • Normal blood pressure